Edmund-J/macDesk/README.md

 ### About VGTab

 This nice little tool creates a "SoftPowerPlayTable" that sets your Vega video card parameters to your preference (voltage, clock speed, etc.).
-I use it to undervolt and overclock my Vega 56 card.
-It generates a VGTab.kext in your desktop which is used by VGTabMerge to copy those parameters to your config.plist.
-The merge tool, which was made with CLOVER in mind, will inject the parameters to the subtree relevant to Clover.
-You must then move them to the appropriate subtree for Opencore.
-You have to move the "Devices->Properties->PciRoot(...)" child to "Device->Properties->Add" Dictionary.
+I use it to undervolt and overclock my gpu.
+It generates a VGTab.kext in your desktop which is then used by VGTabMerge to copy those parameters to your config.plist.
+The merge tool, which was made with CLOVER in mind, will inject the parameters to a subtree relevant to Clover.
+You must then move them to the appropriate subtree for Opencore, i.e.: you have to move the "Devices->Properties->PciRoot(...)" child to "Device->Properties->Add" Dictionary.
 The remaining "Devices" subtree can then be deleted.
 This can be seen in the following two screen shots (the entry is highlighted in light blue):

 **From here:**